National Science Week is here again! The 2023 celebration of all things STEM runs from 12 – 20 August and they’re set to

 You can find more details for these and other great National Science Week experiences, and more, at this link.

 Bring National Science Week to your house!

 We all know about the benefits of engaging kids EARLY in science, technology, engineering and maths (STEM) engagement.
-It can spark a love of learning, engineering and maths (STEM) engagement.
-It can spark a love of learning, enquiry and creativity that will have positive impacts on your children for years to come.
+It can spark a love of learning, engineering and maths (STEM) engagement that will have positive impacts on your children for years to come.
 Who knows – the next Alfred Einstein or Marie Curie could be living under your roof RIGHT NOW!

 If you’ve got pre-school aged kids, if you’re homeschooling or if you’re looking for some great science based activities to run over the school holidays then you’re in the right place!

-Here are some pre-prepared scientific experiments we’ve already prepared!
+Here are some pre-prepared scientific experiments we’ve already tested!
 Follow the links to a run down of instructions, resources and activities suggestions.

 We’ve gone MAD in our Families Magazine science lab and cooked up 10 awesomely fun dry ice experiments that you can do with kids in your own house!
 (Don’t worry – we go through all the safety requirements first).